 Over the past decade, Rita Wiebe has served as a patient partner in various capacities.
 For instance, in 2017, after her 38-year-old son died of pancreatic cancer and went through the MAiD (Medical Assistance in Dying) program, Rita insisted on the need for family voices.
 Her son was one of the first 1,000 legalized cases in Canada.
 Since then, Rita hasn’t looked back on the “citizen approach” to patient engagement.

 Rita says her most memorable engagement as a patient partner was a collaborative project involving many groups that was co-sponsored by Northern Health.
-In November 2019, Rita attended the Complex Care for Older Adults Conference at the Prince George Civic Centre, bringing together groups to discuss how to improve health for 45-64-year-old Canadians in rural and remote locations.
+In November 2019, Rita attended the Caring for Older Adults Conference at the Prince George Civic Centre, bringing together groups to discuss how to improve health for 45-64-year-old Canadians in rural and remote locations.

 “I was thoroughly impressed with how it all came together,” says Rita.
 “Here is where visionary leaders teamed up for the greater good of having a conference geared toward the older adults, representing rural and remote living in Western Canada.”